MiguelCastillo/bit-bundler/README.md

 ## Processing flow

 The way that `bit-bundler` works is simple.
 The files to be bundled are handed off to `bit-loader`. `bit-loader` loads these files from disk, applies any transforms, and *recursively* loads and processes all module dependencies.
 The output of this is a module graph.
 The pipeline that does all this work can be configured via plugins, which are relatively simple to create.
-The settings for `bit-loader` step are the `loader` options passed in to the `bit-bundler` constructor.
+The settings for `bit-loader` are the `loader` options passed to the `bit-bundler` constructor.

 `bit-bundler` then creates a `context`, which has the module graph created by `bit-loader`.
 The `context` also has a `cache`, which is a flattened map of the module graph with the module `ids` as the keys.
 This `context` is passed to the [bundler](https://github.com/MiguelCastillo/bit-bundler-browserpack), which is a wrapper for browserpack.
 What you get at the end is the `context` with the `bundle` as well other information that's generally of interest if you are looking to do any further processing on the generated `bundle`.